 Prerequisite, Ed.
 216. The selection and induction of beginning teachers, building the school program, utilization of the physical plant, curriculum analysis, and other similar problems are considered in their organic interrelationship.
 A project approach is employed.
 Ed.
-365a is a desirable but not an indispensable prerequisite.
+365a is a desirable prerequisite.